You Should, You Should!

 I chose a hippo because he's perfectly awkward yet totally cute.
 He's huge.
 Eats messy.
 Doesn't have hair.
 Not super agile.
 A codependent hippo would easily only focus on all these reasons why he's not important enough to be loved, unless he's pleasing others.
 But a confident and healthy hippo would quickly see the asset he is and love being in his own skin, not even giving a care to comparing his differences to others, and feelings that it's okay to say how he feels and assert his wants and needs.

-With the writing/illustrating process, I'm also sharing WHY I wrote this book and what I hope children and adults will learn from it.
-Yeah, the shy, though cute, people-pleasing, codependent/dependent hippo represents me.
-I'm trying to teach assertiveness skills through my work, and will be sharing what I'm learning in my own therapeutic process in some of my posts here and there.
+With the writing/illustrating process, I'm also sharing why I wrote this book and what I hope children and adults will glean from it.
+Yes - the shy, though cute people-pleasing, timid, insecure hippo represents me.
+I'm trying to teach assertiveness skills through my work, and will be sharing what I'm learning in my own therapy process in some of my posts here and there.

 Painting Number One AND Story Behind the Story